Katherine MacLean: Profile

 Damon Knight wrote, "As a science fiction writer she has few peers; her work is not only technically brilliant but has a rare human warmth and richness."
 Brian Aldiss noted that she could "do the hard stuff magnificently," while Theodore Sturgeon observed that she "generally starts from a base of hard science, or rationalizes psi phenomena with beautifully finished logic."

 According to The Encyclopedia of Science Fiction, she "was in the vanguard of those sf writers trying to apply to the soft sciences the machinery of the hard sciences".

 Her stories have been included in anthologies and a few have had radio and television adaptations.
 Three collections of her stories have been published.

 It was while she worked as a laboratory technician in 1947 that she began writing science fiction.
 Strongly influenced by Ludwig von Bertalanffy's General Systems Theory, her fiction has often demonstrated foresight about scientific advances.

 She died on September 1, 2019, at the age of 94.

-Awards
+Awards and honors

 MacLean received a Nebula Award in 1971 for her novella "The Missing Man" (Analog, March, 1971) and she was a Professional Guest of Honor at the first WisCon in 1977.
 She was honored in 2003 by the Science Fiction Writers of America as an SFWA Author Emeritus.
 In 2011, she received the Cordwainer Smith Rediscovery Award.

-Collections

-The Diploids and Other Flights of Fancy (Avon, 1962), her first short story collection, includes "The Diploids" (a.k.a.
-"Six Fingers"), "Feedback", "Pictures Don't Lie", "Incommunicado", "The Snow Ball Effect", "Defense Mechanism" and "And Be Merry" (a.k.a.
-"The Pyramid in the Desert")."Games" also in this collection.